bendrucker/obstruction/readme.md

 *Required*
 Type: `object` / `function`

-The schema used to parse the value, if defined.
+The schema used to parse the value, if defined (not `undefined` or `null`).
 This can be a plain object (which will be passed to `Obstruct`) or the result of calling `Obstruct(schema)` earlier.
 It can also any generic function for transforming values.

 If the source value is undefined, Obstruct will immediately return `undefined` without calling your `schema`.
 This allows you to cleanly handle cases where a missing value might throw.